-The Diploma of Equivalent

-Program Cost \$48,989.50
+Program Cost \$50,289.50

-Tuition term one \$7,835.50
+Tuition term one \$8,585.50

-Tuition term two \$7,835.50
+Tuition term two \$8,585.50

 Tuition term three \$10,556.50

 Tuition term four \$10,274

 Tuition term five \$2,485

-Computer 12 \$500

-Term One Curriculum 1 \$2,726
+Term One Curriculum \$2,726

-Term Three Curriculum 1 \$2,520
+Term Three Curriculum \$2,520

 Term Three CEH Cur.1 \$1,072

-Term Four Curriculum 1 \$2,435
+Term Four Curriculum \$2,435

 Term Four CFR Cur.1 \$650

+Term Five Gen Ed.
+Software \$300

-Registration Fee 1 \$100
+Registration Fee \$100

-1 These items are non-refundable once the student starts and issued to the student
+These items are non-refundable once the student starts and issued to the student

 The Network Administration and Cyber Security program includes 12 core IT courses and five general education courses to obtain a well-rounded education.
 Upon completion of the first six courses, students will have valuable understanding and skills in basic hardware installation, troubleshooting and maintenance, networking and topology support, security configuration and analysis, as well as the configuration, securing, maintenance and troubleshooting of a computer network.
 This includes security measures, web authentication, and extensive TCP/IP familiarity.
 Upon completion of the next six IT courses, students will understand how to plan, configure, and operate simple WAN and switched LAN networks as well as know how intruders escalate privileges and what steps can be taken to secure a system.
 In addition, students will understand VLSM, IPv6, OSPF, and EIGRP protocols and learn to use access lists using NAT and DHCP.
 Students will be able to make the design and technology decisions necessary to ensure successful technology implementation projects.
 This includes Active Directory, security measures, web authentication, and extensive TCP/IP familiarity.
-The coursework and practice tests within the program prepare students to sit for the following Industry Certification exams: CompTIA A+, MTA Security Fundamentals, Linux Essentials, MTA Server Fundamentals, CompTIA Server+, MTA Server Fundamentals, CompTIA Server+, MTA Server
+The coursework and practice tests within the program prepare students to sit for the following Industry Certification exams: CompTIA A+, MTA Security Fundamentals, Linux Essentials, MTA Server Fundamentals, CompTIA Server+, MTA Networking, CompTIA Network+, CompTIA Security+, CCNA, CySA+, Certified Ethical Hacker, CCNA Cyber ops, CASP and the Cybersecurity First Responder.
+All eligible students may receive at least 1 certification exam voucher upon request for each exam at no cost.